vkbo/novelWriter/docs/source/int_started.rst

 .. note::

-   Please use the Ubuntu 20.04 packages for Debian.
-The newer Ubuntu packages use a different compression that Debian doesn't currently support.
+   Please use the Ubuntu 20.04 (focal) packages for Debian.
+The newer Ubuntu packages use a different compression algorithm that Debian doesn't currently support.

 .. _a_started_minimal: